Juanmam/hivecode/doc/source/modules/hivecore/patterns/observer.rst

 Observer
 ========

-.. autoclass:: hivecore.pattern.Observer
+.. autoclass:: hivecore.patterns.Observer
     :members: set, get, delete

 Example
 ^^^^^^^

 In this example we will check out how to access values defined in one scope from another.
 In this case, we are accessing values inside a lambda and setting values inside a lambda.

 ..  code-block:: python

     from nltk.sentiment import SentimentIntensityAnalyzer

-    from hivecore.pattern import Observer
+    from hivecore.patterns import Observer

     Observer().set("sentiment_analizer", SentimentIntensityAnalyzer())
     Observer().set("indicator", 0)